grailbio/rules_r/scripts/README.md

 #' This tool is not perfect; you must always examine the generated BUILD file,
 #' especially the exclude section of the srcs glob.
 #' @param pkg_directory
+#' @param pkg_src_archive If set, uses the relative path provided here to
+#'        specify a source archive of the package.
 #' @param pkg_bin_archive If set, uses the relative path provided here to
 #'        specify a binary archive of the package.
 #' @param repo_name_prefix Prefix to package name when constructing the bazel